rdeenik/k8s-on-vmware/README.md

-# k8s-deployer
+# Kubernetes (K8S) on vSphere deployment
-A simple Terraform based automated deployment of Kubernetes based on Kubespray deployment.
+A simple Terraform based automated deployment of Kubernetes on VMware vSphere, using Kubespray for the deployment of Kubernetes.